verdantlearn/cc-climate-stories-action/README.md

 ---
 Course-in-a-Box was built by [Peer 2 Peer University](https://www.p2pu.org) using the [P2PU Jekyll course template](https://github.com/p2pu/jekyll-course-template) and shared under an MIT License.

-Course content ("Modules") are shared under a [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
+Course content ("Modules") are not currently shared under an open licence.

 - [ ] What licence do I have to implement on my own CIAB?
 I have to share-alike template changes, but how about the content of my learning materials?
 Ask P2PU
 - [ ] How must I credit P2PU for my use of CIAB?